DoTheEvo/veeam-prometheus-grafana/README.md

   * 1 = Warning; Yellow
   * 2 = Failed; Red
   * -1 = Running; Blue
+  * -11 = Full Backup; Purple
-  * -2 = Disabled | Unscheduled; Grey
+  * 99 = Disabled | Unscheduled; Grey

 ---

 ![disk-use](https://i.imgur.com/Ijw2WoM.png)

+### Repositories Disk Use

-The second panel is to get info how full repositories are.<br>
+This panel shows how full repositories are.<br>
 Unfortunately grafana is not as capable as I hoped.
-While their example
-[shows](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/bar-gauge/)
-exactly what I wanted, they cheated by picking the same max value for all disks.<br>
+While their example [shows](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/bar-gauge/) exactly what I wanted, they cheated by picking the same max value for all disks.
 So no nice GB and TB info, just percent.<br>
 Tried to [float](https://github.com/grafana/grafana/discussions/66159)
-the idea of fixing this in their discussion on github.
+the idea of maybe addressing this in their discussion on github.

 * Visualization = Bar gauge
 * Data source = Prometheus